elchericito/prive-docs/analytics-and-data/analytics-overview/general-analytics.md

 The Subscriber Daily Summary provides a day by day breakdown for all of the subscriber related metrics found in the Executive Report.
 For metric definitions, see "Monthly Executive Report" above.&#x20;

 {% hint style="info" %}
 All data is shown in the timezone of your store and may differ from Shopify's analytics timezone and data aggregation cutoffs.
-Shopify and Prive analytics will not match 1-1 due to different policy decisions.
+Shopify and Recurly Commerceanalytics will not match 1-1 due to different policy decisions.
 This does not mean the data from either source is incorrect.&#x20;
 {% endhint %}